What Causes Social Anxiety?

 Socializing often involves eating or drinking with others, but a person with social anxiety often finds this very uncomfortable, and this leads to turning down invitations to get together.
 Some people feel scared in all situations where eating and drinking occurs in public spaces.
 This can include canteens or cafeterias.

 Other people might feel uncomfortable in specific situations, such as in crowded coffee spots, or only during formal occasions.
 Some people feel afraid of eating only in certain company, such as with those in authority, or with people they don’t know well.
 Anxiety is sometimes increased when foods are difficult to eat.
-Messy foods, or foods which might cause stains may also provoke social anxiety.
+Messy foods, or foods that might cause stains may also provoke social anxiety.

 This situation is made even more difficult because anxiety means that a person’s hands can shake, or bring about a feeling of nausea.
 This could lead to a person being more likely to spill food, choke on food, or feel uncomfortable with the process of eating.